margaretmf/margaretmf.github.io/creativewriting.md

 When reading about a man who was a scientist in DC, I think of all the wonderful STEM mentorship program participants.
 When feeling love in a hospital here, I think of the love for people in a hospital across the sea.
 When in a psych ward with people, I think of a time I was in a psych ward with people at another time.
 Now I am more progressed, and more conscious.
+When sipping on coffee someone else in another part of the world is sipping on coffee, and I love whoever it is.

 It's all one.